Revenue-Academy/Microsimulation_Training/README.md

 ============================================================================

-This repository will be used in the World-Bank-sponsored training sessions beginning on 2018-09-24 in New Delhi at the Ministry of Finance.
+This repository will be used in the World-Bank-sponsored training sessions on Tax Microsimulation Models
+Finance.

 Getting Started